yujunz/gitlab.com-runbooks/docs/postgres-dr-delayed/postgres-dr-replicas.md

 There are 2 ways to (re-)start replication:

-* Using wal-g to fetch a base-backup form GCS (easy and works in all cases, but slow)
+* Using wal-g to fetch a base-backup from GCS (easy and works in all cases, but slow)
 * Using a disk snapshot from the dr replica before replication broke (faster, but a bit more involved and mostly applicable for diverged timelines after a failover)